fortran-lang/stdlib/doc/specs/stdlib_io.md

 ### Arguments

-`value`: Shall be any type of scalar, vector or matrix.
+`value`: Shall be any type of scalar, and some data type (`logical, integer, real, complex`) of vector or matrix.
     This is an `intent(in)` argument.

 `unit`: Shall be an `integer` scalar link to an IO stream.